kai-niu/dimstore/README.md

 <img src="docs/diagrams/fig_6.png" width="750" />

 #### 5. Update Feature Store
-The feature store can also be updated by the steps following:
+The features in the feature store can also be updated by the steps as following:

 1. select the group of features into a set.
 It is similar to checking out features.
 2. call 'update' or 'delete' function on the feature set.